 The Croydon Shire has limited capacity to recover from even a minor disaster due to the lack of State and community welfare agencies in the area.
-Virtually all recovery functions will need to be imported and coordinated by the Local Government.
+Virtually all recovery functions will need to be imported and coordinated by the Local Government with assistance from the DDMG.